 Under current Internal Revenue Service guidance, certain awards under the Third Amended 2013 Plan are excluded from non-qualified deferred compensation to which Code Section 409A applies.
-These excluded awards are stock options under which shares of our common stock are issued, stock appreciation rights under which shares of our common stock are issued, restricted stock, restricted stock units that are paid at or shortly after vesting.
+These excluded awards are stock options under which shares of our common stock are issued, stock appreciation rights under which shares of our common stock are issued, restricted stock, restricted stock units that are paid at or shortly after vesting and performance units that are paid at or shortly after vesting.
 Depending on their specific terms, other awards under the Third Amended 2013 Plan may be treated as non-qualified deferred compensation to which Code Section 409A applies, and in such case it is generally our intent that such awards be designed to comply with the election timing, payment timing, and other requirements of Code Section 409A.